2005 Kashmir earthquake: Pakistan

-The earthquake occurred during a school day in the region, most students were at school when the earthquake struck.
+Because the earthquake occurred during a school day in the region, most students were at school when the earthquake struck.
 In total, approximately 19,000 victims in Pakistan were students who died when their schools collapsed.
+Landslides were also responsible for 26,000 deaths, making it the fourth-deadliest landsliding event ever recorded, and the deadliest since the Vargas landslides in 1999.
 Many were also trapped in their homes, and because the earthquake occurred during Ramadan, most people were taking naps after their pre-dawn meal and had little time to escape.
 Women made up a larger portion of casualties as many were inside cleaning after the morning meal.
+At least 215 Pakistani soldiers also died.